New York's 24th congressional district

-New York’s 24th congressional district is located in Upstate New York, stretching alongside Lake Ontario from near Buffalo in the west to Watertown in the east.
+New York's 24th congressional district is located in Upstate New York in the Finger Lakes region, stretching alongside Lake Ontario from near Buffalo in the west to Watertown in the east.
 The district does not include Rochester, which is in the 25th district.
 Since 2023, it has been represented by Claudia Tenney.
 In the 2022 election it voted more strongly Republican than any other district in the state.
 Prior to the redistricting which took effect in 2023, the district included the city of Syracuse.